In our sessions, we combine techniques from various approaches of psychotherapy to achieve the best result, i.e.:

 We use polyvagal theory, EMDR, and body-oriented techniques to treat psychological trauma.
 We support innate healing processes by optimizing sensory and emotion regulation.

 I’d like to make sure that we are a good match for each other.
-Please schedule a 15-minute call to discuss your help request, my relevant expertise, and practicalities such as possible moments for appointments and online sessions.
+Please schedule a 15-minute call and we will discuss your help request, my relevant expertise, and practicalities such as possible moments for appointments and a need for online sessions.